fl0wstate/fl0wstate/README.md

         </td>
         <td style="width:50%">
             <h3>"I am fl0wstate."</h3>
-            <p>I live for the grind of coding whether it’s the raw power of C, the sleek flexibility of Python, or the wild chaos of JavaScript. <br/>Welcome to my domain, where logic flows like cursed energy.</p>
+            <p>I live for the grind of programming whether it’s the raw power of C, the sleek flexibility of Python, or the wild chaos of JavaScript. <br/>Welcome to my domain, where logic flows like cursed energy.</p>
         </td>
     </tr>
 </table>

 ## About Me
-- I’m a coder who thrives in the terminal and the browser alike.
+- I’m a programmer who thrives in the terminal and the browser alike.
 - C gives me control down to the metal, Python lets me prototype like a mad scientist, and JavaScript brings my ideas to life on the web.
 - If I were in Jujutsu Kaisen, I’d be summoning shikigami made of pointers, regex, and async functions.